estuaryoss/estuary-agent-java/README.md

 ```

 ## Fluentd logging

 - FLUENTD_IP_PORT -> This env var sets the fluentd ip:port connection.
 Example: localhost:24224

-## Token Authentication
+## Authentication

--   HTTP_AUTH_TOKEN -> This env var sets the auth token for the service.
-Will be matched with the header 'Token'
+- HTTP_AUTH_USER
+- HTTP_AUTH_PASSWORD These env vars will be matched against basic authentication from your HttpClient.
+  After the authentication the user can get a cookie to communicate further with the agent.

 ## Command timeout

 - COMMAND_TIMEOUT -> This env var sets the command timeout for the system commands.
 Default is **1800** seconds.

 ## Enable HTTPS

 Set **HTTPS_ENABLE** env var option to *true* or *false*.
 Set the certificate path (is relative!) with **HTTPS_CERT** and **HTTPS_KEYSTORE_PASSWORD** env variables.
+E.g.
-E.g. HTTPS_CERT=file:https/cert.p12
+HTTPS_CERT=file:https/cert.p12
-If you do not set cert and keystore password env vars, it uses the ones from default *application.properties* in the resource folder.
+If you do not set cert and keystore password env vars, it uses the ones from default *application.properties* in the
+resource folder.

 !
 Please also change the app port by setting the env var called **PORT** to *8443*.
 Default is 8080.

 ## Environment variables injection
 User defined environment variables will be stored in a 'virtual' environment.
 The extra env vars will be used by the process that executes system commands.